Country Liberal Party: Ideology

 The CLP stands for office in the Northern Territory Assembly and Federal Parliament of Australia and primarily concerns itself with representing Territory interests.
-It is a regionally based party, that has parliamentary representation in both the Federal Parliament and at the Territory level.
+It is a regionally based party, that has parliamentary representation in both the Federal Parliament and at the territory level.
 It brands as a party with strong roots in the Territory.

-The CLP competes against the Australian Labor Party (Northern Territory Branch) (the local branch of Australia's social-democratic party).
-It is closely affiliated with, but is independent from the Liberal Party of Australia (a mainly urban, pro-business party comprising mainly liberal membership) and the National Party of Australia (a conservative agrarian and regional interests party).
+The CLP competes against the Territory Labor Party (the local branch of Australia's largest social democratic party).
+It is closely affiliated with, but is independent from the Liberal Party of Australia (a mainly urban, pro-business party comprising mainly liberal membership) and the National Party of Australia (a conservative and regional interests party).

 The foreword to the constitution of the party describes it as an "independent conservative political party".
 One of the objectives in the party's constitution is to "work toward the achievement of Statehood in the Northern Territory".
 The party promotes traditional Liberal Party values such as individualism and private enterprise, and what it describes as "progressive" political policy such as full statehood for the Northern Territory.

-On February 2023, the party voted to oppose the Voice to Parliament.
+In February 2023, the party voted to oppose the Voice to Parliament.

+Voter base

+Traditionally, the CLP's voting base has been mostly concentrated in Palmerston, Alice Springs, Katherine and parts of Darwin, as well as in rural towns where the majority of people are white.

+Initially, remote Indigenous communities around Australia voted strongly for Labor, but in recent years, Indigenous Australians have been more frequently voting for the Coalition, particularly in remote communities.
+At the same time, Labor has become stronger in Darwin and Palmerston.
+At the 2012 general election, the CLP won government by gaining five remote seats where the majority of the population identify as Aboriginal and that were traditionally considered safe seats for Labor.
+In 2016, the CLP was defeated by Labor in a landslide, and thus lost most of its ground territory-wide.
+However, in 2020, the CLP gained back some of its ground in remote areas (including narrowly gaining the seat of Barkly, which they did not win in 2012, with a huge swing to them).

+The CLP's rule was once so tight, that a former minister once said the CLP had a "'rightful inheritance of being the party that runs this place'".